titusdecali/dripdotdesign/_drafts/the-best-keychains-for-men.md

 You never know how much you need a paracord until you really need one.
 From an improvised dry hanger, a leash for your dog or extra gear to secure on your bike or backpack… This keychain and its paracord will do the trick.

 [**View the Survival Pod on Huckberry**](https://www.idevaffiliate.com/31555/idevaffiliate.php?id=1309&url=38192 "The Survival Pod")

+Here you have it.
+The 8 best keychains currently available for men.
+Which one would you add to your EDC?